appwrite/appwrite/docs/references/teams/update-team-membership-roles.md

-Use this endpoint to modify the roles of a team member.
+Modify the roles of a team member.
 Only team members with the owner role have access to this endpoint.
 Learn more about [roles and permissions](/docs/permissions)